Welsh Marches

 The Welsh Marches (Y Mers) is an imprecisely defined area along the border between England and Wales in the United Kingdom.
 The precise meaning of the term has varied at different periods.

-The English term Welsh March (in Medieval Latin Marchia Walliae) was originally used in the Middle Ages to denote the marches between England and the Principality of Wales, in which Marcher lords had specific rights, exercised to some extent independently of the king of England.
+The English term Welsh March (Marchia Walliae) was originally used in the Middle Ages to denote the marches between England and the Principality of Wales, in which Marcher lords had specific rights, exercised to some extent independently of the king of England.
 In modern usage, "the Marches" is often used to describe those English counties which lie along the border with Wales, particularly Shropshire and Herefordshire, and sometimes adjoining areas of Wales.
 However, at one time the Marches included all of the historic counties of Cheshire, Shropshire, Herefordshire, Worcestershire and Gloucestershire.

 Etymology

-The term March is from the 13th-century Middle English marche ("border region, frontier").
-The term was borrowed from Old French marche ("limit, boundary"), itself borrowed from a Frankish term derived from Proto-Germanic *markō ("border, area").
-The term is a doublet of English mark, and is cognate with German Mark ("boundary").
-Cognates are found in the English toponyms "Mercia" and "Mersey", and in continental place-names containing mark, such as "Denmark".
+The term March is from the 13th-century Middle English marche ('border region, frontier').
+The term was borrowed from Old French marche ('limit, boundary'), itself borrowed from a Frankish term derived from Proto-Germanic markō ('border, area').
+The term is a doublet of English mark, and is cognate with German Mark ('boundary').
+Cognates are found in the English toponyms Mercia and Mersey, and in continental place-names containing mark, such as Denmark.

-The term is distantly related to the verb march, both ultimately derived from Proto-Indo-European *mereg-, "edge" or "boundary".